psychoinformatics-de/knowledge-base/kbi/0008/index.rst

 Now it is time to remove the annex.
 The command ``git annex uninit`` (`uninit documentation <https://git-annex.branchable.com/git-annex-uninit/>`_) will perform this task.
-But it will leave the now un-annexed files as "untracked" in the dataset:
+The command will leave the now un-annexed files as "untracked" in the dataset:

 .. code-block:: console